Project-MONAI/monai-deploy-workflow-manager/guidelines/mwm-developer-setup.md

 this is where the local running code is expecting to talk to Argo.
 - `"messaging_endpoint": "rabbit-monai"`
 this is where argo is expecting to find rabbitMq, so this is the kubernetes address !
+Also make sure if your running in windows that youe .kube/config is pointing to the correct k8's !

-click the `Execute` button, if the code can talk to mongoDb you will see somthing like this.
+click the `Execute` button, if the code can talk to mongoDb you will see something like this.
 ```
 {
   "workflow_id": "9235f5e8-9ad2-44d2-8b41-2c1e4d2464c6"